KARTIK-ALTF4/90DaysofDevJourney/README.md

 # 90DaysofDevJourney
-A 90-day journey to become a well-rounded developer — DSA in Java,  System Design, DBMS, CS Fundamentals &amp; Projects 🚀
+This is my 90-day public learning challenge to become a complete developer.

+I'll be learning and sharing:
+- ✅ DSA in Java
+- ✅ System Design
+- ✅ DBMS (SQL + MongoDB)
+- ✅ OOPs & CS Fundamentals
+- ✅ Building & Deploying Projects

+## 🌱 Why I’m Doing This

+To master core tech skills, stay consistent, and become job-ready in 90 days.

+---

+## 🔗 Follow My Daily Journey

+Check my daily posts on [LinkedIn](www.linkedin.com/in/kartik-koul-882237330) using
+*#90DaysOfDevJourney* and #LearningInPublic